yilinliu77/yilinliu77.github.io/_news/job_start.md

 inline: true
 ---

-Start work as an AI Research Scientist at Autodesk AI Lab.
+Start work as an AI Research Scientist at Autodesk AI Lab